 There's a red alert in your mailbox and you know exactly what it means - the system is down and you have a 500 error on a specific action.
 Your response is clear - you find the bug and fix it as fast as you can.

 In most cases, refactoring legacy code - particularly someone else's work - involves adapting to the multitude of styles and errors that you will discover upon reviewing the code.
 We adjust our habits to fit what's already been created because it's easier, faster, and frankly, trying to deconstruct someone else's mistakes is an exercise in patience.

 The foremost issue remains, however: you didn't fix the problem.
 You are actually encouraging the errors by increasing the technical debt for everyone involved with the project.
 Perhaps this manifests by adding another condition to a long

 if-else block or by adding a new line to cover another special case in a 100-line long method.
 Regardless of the issue being perpetuated, another developer (or you) will struggle because a new bug has been created.
 Now the developers will need to understand both the old code as well as the new addition.
 It's possible that, even if you don't add much complexity to the code, you've still created an issue for the other team members.
 Perhaps you've misunderstood a certain component and you've added code that doesn't make a ton of sense.

-The first major myth of revising code is thinking in terms of code ownership.
+The first major myth of revising legacy code is thinking in terms of code ownership.
 While in the editing phase, code is very much person-agnostic.
-When you dive in to edit code, you are not fixing someone else's mess, you are fixing a mess.
+When you dive in to edit code, you are not fixing someone else's mess, you are just fixing a mess.
 Your primary responsibility is to leave the place better than when you arrived.
 It's not about feeling better emotionally, but about taking responsibility for your actions.
 An engineer can't get away with not fixing the problems in a plane's engine, so why should a software developer get away with not fixing the bugs in code?

 Another problem is the mythical term